Yandy Díaz Player Props: Rays vs. Athletics

-On Saturday, Yandy Diaz (coming off going 0-for-5) and the Tampa Bay Rays play the Oakland Athletics, whose starting pitcher will be Shintaro Fujinami.
-First pitch is at 4:10 PM ET.
+The Tampa Bay Rays and Yandy Diaz, who went 0-for-4 last time in action, battle James Kaprielian and the Oakland Athletics at Tropicana Field, Sunday at 1:10 PM ET.

-He had a hitless performance in his most recent game (0-for-5) against the Athletics.
+In his most recent game he had a hitless performance (0-for-4) against the Athletics.

 Yandy Díaz Game Info & Props vs. the Athletics